 'Hi there, I've done many photo projects before.
 Can you give me your email address so I could send you some pictures of mine?
 Many thanks,

 At that time, I was more interested in finding a woman for my project.
 I gave her my personal email, and the same evening she sent me some pictures.

 I saw her pictures with curiosity, she was posing like a model.
 Maybe she is a model, I thought, and I wrote her an email back.

 Dear Rina, just one question, how do you fit my project?
-What's your story??
-Have you got fears, obsessions, passions....?
-Something beautiful, are you happy?
+What's your story?Do you have fears, obsessions, passions .... something beautiful?
+Are you happy?
 How do you see yourself portrayed?
 What's the real You?
 I am looking for something real and not posed.
 Let me know.
 Regards,'